top of page

 Farming in Protected Landscapes

-To support farmers and land managers protecting the special and unique places that are our National Parks and National Landscapes, Defra have launched the Farming in Protected Landscapes Programme.
-The programme will provide funding to farmers and land managers for projects that support nature recovery, mitigate the impacts of climate change, provide opportunities for people to engage with the landscape and cultural heritage and support nature-friendly, sustainable farm businesses.
+The Farming in Protected Landscapes Programme (FiPL) is funded by Defra and supports farmers and land managers in National Landscapes and National Parks to deliver projects that support nature recovery, mitigate the impacts of climate change, provide opportunities for people to engage with the landscape and cultural heritage and support nature-friendly, sustainable farm businesses.

 What is Farming in Protected Landscapes (FiPL)?